shuntaochen/ArticlesCollections/OLAPBI.md

 Present form and layout of report usually have nothing to do with the data itself.

 Dimensions are always business aspects that requires confirmation.
+And dimensions are measured by measures, each measure measures some dimension(s).

 There is one open-source OLAP library in java **Mondrian**, this can be used to analyze the data.